chadlis/servier/README.md

 When the data is unbalanced, some argue that tracking PR-AUC is better as it reflects better the unbalance.
 As we will see, both metrics were improved by model 2.

 Example: If the capacity of verifying afterward that the molecule has indeed the predicted property is very limited, we may want to make the threshold higher to predict 1 only when the model is certain (higher precision but low recall)

+Considering the small volume of data, a cross-validation loop would reflect better the real performance of the model and its variance depending on the input data.
+An uncertainty estimation procedure can be added too if needed.

 &nbsp;